hermonochy/Rescueland/README.md

 reaches back to the Big Bang, including the major events DOTR, the start of the space-age, beginning of intra-multiversal travel, discovery of new planets, introduction of the Super Twos and the succession of major multiversal conflicts.
 [The Timeline of Computerland History](./The%20Timeline%20of%20Computerland%20History.md) shows these events from the view of Computerland.

+## Short Stories

+For being able to follow the short stories linked in this paragraph, it is essential to be intimately familiar with the Timeline of Rescueland History (see above).

+- [The Beginning of The War for Rescueland](./Short_Stories/The%20Beginning%20of%20The%20War%20for%20Rescueland.md) recounts the start of the first major war that took place on Rescueland, from the perspective of the first FRJ having noticed the military events that would lead to the conquering of Rescueland.